 Looking for information on a development application?

-If you notice a sign on a neighbourhood property about a development application, you can check out Council and Committee meeting calendar, minutes, agendas and more at Central Saanich's CivicWeb.
+If you notice a sign on a neighbourhood property about a development application, you can check out Council and Committee meeting calendar, minutes, agendas and more.
 You can type the property address into the SEARCH bar to find reports and documents relating to any development that requires Council's approval.

-Are you looking for information on a rezoning application?
-Details on those projects are available here.
+Details on development projects are available here.
 Alternatively, information is always available from Planning Department staff at the Municipal Hall.

 I want to learn more about...